honglu2875/capabilities/examples/readme.txt

-Blazon Example Gallery
+Capabilities Example Gallery
 =======================

-Check out these examples to learn more about Blazon.
+Check out these examples to learn more about Capabilities.